-Spring 2023 Statistical Workshop Schedule
+Spring 2024 Statistics Workshop Schedule

 This workshop covers sample size determinations and power estimation for various statistical comparisons and tests using the PROC POWER procedure in SAS.

 This workshop emphasizes the practical aspects of time series analysis.
-Methods are hierarchically introduced, starting with terminology and exploratory graphics, moving to descriptive statistics, and ending with practtical modeling procedures including how to choose an appropriate time series forecasting method, fit a model, evaluate its performance, and use it for forecasting.
+Methods are hierarchically introduced, starting with terminology and exploratory graphics, moving to descriptive statistics, and ending with practical modeling procedures including how to choose an appropriate time series forecasting method, fit a model, evaluate its performance, and use it for forecasting.
 It focuses on the most popular business forecasting methods: regression models, smoothing methods including Moving Average (MA) and Exponential Smoothing, and Autoregressive (AR) models.
 Practical implementation in R is illustrated at each stage of the workshop.

-SAGE Campus is a learning platform with designed online courses for skills and research methods.
-These courses are fully self-paced, packed with an engaging mix of video, interactives, and formative assessments.
-This workshop focuses on an overview of SAGE Campus courses and helping students to set up an account to enroll in SAGE courses.
-One of SAGE online course Introduction to R will be used as an example.
+SAGE Campus is a learning platform that offers designed online courses for skills and research methods.
+These fully self-paced courses feature an engaging mix of video content, interactive elements, and formative assessments.
+This workshop provides an overview of SAGE Campus courses and guides students in setting up an account to enroll in SAGE Campus courses.
+The session will use the SAGE online course “Introduction to R” as an example.

 This workshop using SPSS presents statistical methods of survival analysis, specifically focusing on studies where the outcome is a time-to-event variable.
 It covers the estimation of survival time using the life table and Kaplan-Meier Methods, as well as modeling survival risk.
 It also assesses the relationship between risk factors and survival times using the Cox regression model.
 SPSS 28.0 will be used for data analysis.